2024 North Carolina Democratic presidential primary: Candidates

 In North Carolina, candidates can make the primary ballot either by being nominated by the state party or by filing a nominating petition with at least 10,000 signatures.
-The North Carolina Democratic Party submitted only Joe Biden as a candidate, and no candidate submitted 10,000 signatures by the December 22, 2023, deadline.
+North Carolina Democratic Party chair Anderson Clayton submitted only Joe Biden as a candidate to the state Board of Elections, and no candidate submitted 10,000 signatures by the December 22, 2023, deadline.

 The cancellation was criticized by the Dean Phillips campaign, who started an online petition to get his candidacy on the ballot and threatened legal challenges.
 Marianne Williamson and Cenk Uygur also criticized the moves.
+Opponents of Phillips' communication countered that his late primary entrance had failed to meet the required timeframe and that he had not declared his candidacy to every state party.

-In North Carolina, the "No Preference" option appeared on the Democratic, Republican, and Libertarian Presidential Preference Primary ballots.
-In 2012, when President Barack Obama did not face primary opposition in North Carolina, approximately twenty percent of voters opted for the "No Preference" option.
+In North Carolina, a ballot option named "no preference" appeared on the Democratic, Republican, and Libertarian presidential primary ballots.
+In 2012, when President Barack Obama had not faced primary opposition in North Carolina, approximately twenty percent of voters opted for that option.